danilo1214/PR20ddpdjphv/README.md

 ![](ECSTASYLINREG.png)
 ![](RFCANNABIS.png)

+The most accurate results are in Germany, which is in the Schengen zone, and bordering 9 countries, so there is a lot of opportunity for drugs to be importer in Europe.
+The predictors of heroin and ecstasy seem to be more accurate than the ones for cannabis and cocaine(results were so poor I need not show them).
+If we go back to the Users v suppliers graph, we can obviously see that for cannabis and cocaine the suppliers plots don't seem to be that correlated with the user plots.

 ## Users and deaths

 It is fairly logical that based on the users we can predict the deaths that will occur, so we built a regression model that would look at the users of each drug, and predict deaths based on it.
 This is the result: